How to Promote and Implement Workforce Safety During National Preparedness Month

 - Promptly sharing any potential acts of violence with appropriate authorities

 - Cooperating in investigations and assessments of allegations of workplace violence

 - Informing appropriate personnel about restraining or protective court orders related to domestic situations

 The following steps for preparedness are integral to your workforce safety and your business's reputation.

 One of the most critical aspects of your emergency preparedness is how you'll update your workforce that it's time to take action.

 For these situations, it's essential to have emergency notification software that will allow you to communicate with everyone involved.
-Implementing a central platform for incident management equips your business with a proactive strategy and help you respond to emergencies faster, giving your staff instructions on what to do.
+Implementing a central platform for incident management equips your business with a proactive strategy and helps you respond to emergencies faster and provide your staff instructions.

-Emergency notification software can help in situations like terrorist attacks, hurricanes, cyber-attacks, or workplace violence.
-It will protect anyone inside your building, as well as those that would walk inside.
+Emergency notification software can help in situations like terrorist attacks, hurricanes, cyberattacks, or workplace violence and protect anyone inside your building.

 Be sure to set your company up with emergency notifications.
 It's a key part of ensuring that you can communicate with your staff as soon as a critical situation is identified.

 The emergency plan that you put in place should be detailed and task oriented.
 Its organization is key in determining how successfully your business handles emergencies.